-For the austral winter (Fig. 4), GPCC, GPCP, GPCP in figure 4a indicates a slight drying in the north of the WRZ and JRA-55, ERA5, and the hindcast simulation show a wettening in the south of the WRZ.
-The hindcast simulation and JRA-55 agree that precipitation in the WRZ has increased in the pastand a drying in the north.
-Here the hindcast simulation (Fig. 4ef) shows a stronger trend than JRA-55 (Fig. 4b).
-The the other data sets.
-CRU, the historical and future simulations (Fig. 4d and 4ea, g, and h) show drying in the whole WRZ.
-Averaged over the WRZ, the past trends are positive, except for GPCP but non significant except for the hindcast (4.9 mm/decade).
-The future simulation exhibits a significant decrease in precipitation of -3.4 mm/decade.
+For the austral winter (Fig. 4), GPCC, GPCP, JRA-55, ERA5, and the hindcast simulation show a wettening in the south of the WRZ and a drying in the north.
+Here the hindcast simulation (Fig. 4f) shows a stronger trend than the other data sets.
+CRU, the historical and future simulations (Fig. 4a, g, and h) show drying in the whole WRZ.

-Thus, precipitation in the SRZ and WRZ have mainly increased in the past in the respective season and decreased in some coastal areas, while for the future precipitation trends are negative for South Africa in the future for both regions and seasons.
-This projection agrees with the IPCC assessment of future precipitation based on the CMIP6 model ensemble.
+Thus, precipitation in the SRZ and WRZ have mainly increased in the past in the respective season and decreased in some